Ezzkings/HelloWord/README.md

-# first repository
+# first repository on GitHub
-Hi this is my first repository on GitHub, justo for do add somethings!
+Hi this is my first repository on GitHub, justo for do somethings!